Rugby union in Wales: The first golden era 1900-1911

-Post-war Welsh rugby 1920-1930
+Turmoil of the 1920s

 The 1920s were a difficult time for Welsh rugby.
 The first golden period was over and the players that made up the teams that won four Triple Crowns had already disbanded before the Great War.
 The war could not be blamed for the downturn in Welsh fortunes as all the home nations lost their young talent in equal numbers.
 The fact that so many of Wales' talented stars had retired from rugby before 1910 was felt when Wales failed to win the tournament in the few years leading up to the war.
 But the main reason for Welsh failure on the rugby pitch can be mapped to an economic failures of Wales as a country.
 The First World War had created an unrealistic demand for coal, and in the 1920s the collapse in the need for coal resulted in a massive level of unemployment throughout the south Wales valleys.
 This in turn led to mass emigration as people left Wales for work.
 The knock-on effect was felt in the port cities of Newport and Cardiff, that relied on the transportation of coal.

 Suddenly the call of the professional league was a very strong draw to men who could not claim money for playing union.
 Between 1919 and 1939, Forty-eight capped Welsh rugby union players joined league rugby.
 The fact that the equivalent of three full national squads left the sport can only allude to the number of trialists and club members that also left the sport.
 Exceptional players lost to the league game included Jim Sullivan of Cardiff, William Absalom of Abercarn and Emlyn Jenkins of Treorchy.

 The other side of the depression was linked to those people that stayed behind.
 In homes where men were the only earners, the decline in heavy labour areas resulted in very stark choices in where the household money could be spent.
 It was difficult to justify paying to watch rugby when there was little money for food and rent.
 With crowds dwindling clubs were forced to drastic measures in the hope of survival.
 Loughor which had produced five internationals in the 1920s were by 1929 begging door to door for old kit.
 Haverfordwest disbanded from 1926–29, Pembroke Dock Quins were reduced to 5 members by 1927 and in the valleys the Treherbert, Llwynypia and Nantyffyllon clubs had vanished before 1930.
 Even clubs of the size of Pontypool were not spared; in 1927 they were playing and beating the Waratahs and the Maoris, by 1930 they were £2,000 in debt and facing bankruptcy.